 Partner & Associate Director

-Related Expertise: Telecommunications Industry Consulting and Strategy
+Related Expertise: Telecommunications Industry

 The world’s enthusiasm for doing things online seems nearly unlimited, and as it grows, so does the demand for network capacity.
 The estimates are head turning: worldwide mobile data traffic is expected to increase 13-fold between 2012 and 2017, and fixed networks should see Internet traffic rise approximately 50 percent year over year.1 Notes: 1 Cisco Visual Networking Index Global Mobile Data Traffic Forecast, Februrary 2013, and IDC Worldwide Internet Broadband Bandwidth Demand 2012—2015 Forecast, March 2012.
 For telcos that provide—and, more to the point, sell—network capacity, this would seem to be very good news.
 More demand, after all, means more opportunities to launch products, win customers, and increase revenues.